-For the year ended December 31, 2016, total capital expenditures at the Delson plant totalled approximately \$3.0 million.
-The major portion of these expenditures were devoted to track improvements, tram purchases and process optimization.
+For the year ended December 31, 2017, total capital expenditures at the Delson plant totalled approximately \$1.0 million.
+The major portion of these expenditures were devoted to a new railway tie mill, which includes an inspection, trimming and end-plating line.